 The story of how Ostara started the Easter Bunny is a quick and fascinating one.
 She simply arrived late to start Spring one year and found a poor, frozen bird dying.
 Feeling guilty, she transformed him into a snow hare so he was better suited for the elements.
 In order to honor his former life, she granted him the ability to lay colorful eggs.
 She regretted these choices when she learned of his numerous affairs.
 To punish him, she banned him to the sky to lay at Orion’s feet.
 This is where the constellation “The Hare” came from .
 Over time, she decided to ease up on him.
 She allows him to return to earth once a year to deliver his colorful eggs to the good boys and girls.

 Whether you believe this is what actually happened, the story that our ancestors told, or has nothing to do with Easter, you have to admit it is a pretty interesting story.

 The Role of the Catholic Church

 In their attempt to merge many different cultures, the Catholic Church began incorporating many other traditions into their own.
 It is widely believed that they are responsible for combining Pagan and German traditions with their story of the resurrection of Jesus Christ.
 Elements of spring were thrown in as well.
 Over time, the combination began to seem more and more natural, as all of these things were associated with new beginnings.

 The actual origins of the Easter Bunny and rabbits and eggs being associated with the holiday may never be known.
 That being said, these symbols have become fun and important parts of the holiday.
 Although they are not part of the religious sermons you will hear that day, they are widely accepted to be an important part of celebrating Easter.
-For more quirky bunny posts check out the fun section of our website.
+For more quirky bunny posts check out this interesting facts post.